 Related Article: Software Developer Nondisclosure Agreement – 5 Key Issues To Cover

 10. Software Maintenance and Support.
 Will you have any support or maintenance obligations for the software?
 Is there any obligation to upgrade the software (e.g. to be compatible with a new OS)?

 Of course, these are just some of the major issues you’ll want to address in your software development agreement in order to protect yourself (and avoid unnecessary lawsuits in the process).
-An experienced software lawyer will customize the contract to meet your specific needs.
+An experienced software lawyer like Attorney Mike Young can customize the contract to meet your specific needs.